danielmkarlsson/SuperClean/README.md

 ## Safe is necessary

 I asked Scott to make sure that the filters are only able to accept values in the range of human hearing, 20 to 20000 hz.
-This way the filters wont blow up.
+This way the filters won't blow up.
 Also there is a nifty compressor that saves our ears when things get unexpectedly loud.
-This compressor can also bea leaned in to on purpose yielding all manner of hawt sound.
+This compressor can also be leaned in to on purpose yielding all manner of hawt sound.
 Be sure to not miss out on the fun of sending values greater than one to `gain`.

 ## Start yer engines!